TIG vs MIG - Superior TIG Welded Performance Exhausts

 The hand crafted quality, strength and visual appeal of TIG welding sets Cobra Exhausts apart from other brands that use MIG welding.

-MIG welding is more commonly used for lengthier welds where speed is key but lacks precise control of the finish weld leading to splatter, rough edges and overspill.
+MIG welding is more commonly used for lengthier welds where speed is key but lacks precise control of the finished weld leading to splatter, rough edges and overspill.
 The precision of TIG welding makes it the best option for detailed performance exhaust manufacture where precision, strength, longevity and visual appeal is key.

 Cobra Sport invest in the additional equipment, training and time taken to manufacture your exhaust because we intend our systems when properly maintained to last a lifetime, all backed up by our lifetime warranty.